How To Write The Results/Findings Chapter

 Let’s look at an example.

-In your results chapter, you may have a plot that shows how respondents to a survey may have responded to your survey: the numbers of respondents per category, for instance.
+In your results chapter, you may have a plot that shows how respondents to a survey responded: the numbers of respondents per category, for instance.
 You may also state whether this supports a hypothesis by using a p-value from a statistical test.
 But it is only in the discussion chapter where you will say why this is relevant or how it compares with the literature or the broader picture.
 So, in your results chapter, make sure that you don’t present anything other than the hard facts – this is not the place for subjectivity.

 It’s worth mentioning that some universities prefer you to combine the results and discussion chapters.
 Even so, it is good practice to separate the results and discussion elements within the chapter, as this ensures your findings are fully described.
 Typically, though, the results and discussion chapters are split up in quantitative studies.
 If you’re unsure, chat with your research supervisor or chair to find out what their preference is.